‘I’m not going to die today,’ Oklahoma teen kicked by horse survives traumatic heart bleed

 TURPIN, Okla.
-(KFOR) – An Oklahoma teen was brought back from the brink after being kicked by a horse so hard it made him have a heart attack.
+(KFOR) – An Oklahoma teen was brought back from the brink after being kicked by a horse so hard it caused a heart attack.

-“Ironically, my favorite animal happens to be the horse,” said Dalton Burton.
+“Ironically, my favorite animal happens to be the horse,” said Dalton Bruton.

 “I was born into it.
-It was 16 years of living around them and just kind of here,” said Burton.
+It was 16 years of living around them and just kind of here,” said Bruton.
 “It’s a calming experience being around them.”

 But his last encounter with horses turned out to be anything but calming.
-Burton was getting the horses ready to be checked for viruses, and that’s when he stated one horse became uncontrollable.
+Bruton was getting the horses ready to be checked for viruses, and that’s when he said one of them became uncontrollable.

-“We were just kind of trying to corner and, you know, get her calmed down a little bit,” said Burton.
+“We were just kind of trying to corner and, you know, get her calmed down a little bit,” said Bruton.
 “And I got whacked!”

 The horse’s enraged kick sent the teen into traumatic cardiac arrest.
 Her foot landed right over his heart — severely bruising it and causing it to bleed.

-“I thought she just knocked the breath out of me,” said Burton.
+“I thought she just knocked the breath out of me,” said Bruton.
 “I was unaware of any other issues going on internally.”

 The teen was flown to Wesley Children’s Hospital in Wichita and taken directly into surgery.